aduudev/helm/README.md

 - `timeout`: specify a timeout for helm deployment
 - `repository`: specify the URL for a helm repo to come from
 - `atomic`: If true, upgrade process rolls back changes made in case of failed upgrade.
 Defaults to true.
+- `debug`: If true, --debug will be added to helm calls.
+Defaults to false.

 Additional parameters: If the action is being triggered by a deployment event and the `task` parameter in the deployment event is set to `"remove"` then this